Bridge Detour Toolbox

 Bike Route Map

-The City of Glenwood Springs is preparing a new City Bike Map to help residents and visitors find their way around town by bicycle.
+The City of Glenwood Springs has created a new City Bike Map to help residents and visitors find their way around town by bicycle.
 The map shows recommended bike routes and indicates what type of riding environment you can expect- a multi-use path, an on-road bike lane, a sidewalk bike route, or a shared on-road route with vehicle traffic.

 Changes to City Hall Operating Hours